iExecBlockchainComputing/iexec-doc/endtoendencryption.rst

 Example: creating a Python 3 SGX dApp
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here we explain how to create an SGX enabled python app.
-We provide a Github repository with several examples.

 Our SGX framework is based on the Scone runtime, that allows us to run unmodified apps inside SGX enclaves.

 Hence your Docker image should be built from our python_sgx image available on our docker repository.

 We provide a `Github repository <https://github.com/iExecBlockchainComputing/sgx-apps>`_ with several examples, that show how to build an SGX-enabled docker image.

 **Step 1: Create your app folder**